alexandrainst/danlp/docs/datasets.md

 | [Danish Similarity Dataset](https://github.com/alexandrainst/danlp/blob/master/docs/datasets.md#danish-similarity-dataset) | Word Similarity  | 99 | - | [CC BY 4.0](https://github.com/fnielsen/dasem/blob/master/dasem/data/wordsim353-da/LICENSE)| ✔️ |

 #### Danish Dependency Treebank (DaNE)
+The Danish UD treebank (Johannsen et al., 2015, UD-DDT) is a conversion of the Danish Dependency Treebank (Buch-Kromann et al. 2003) based on texts from Parole (Britt, 1998).
-The DDT dataset (Buch-Kromann et al. 2003) has annotations for dependency parsing and POS.
+UD-DDT has annotations for dependency parsing and POS.
 The dataset was annotated with Named Entities for **PER**, **ORG** and **LOC** by the Alexandra Institute in the DaNE dataset (Hvingelby et al. 2020).
 To read more about how the dataset was annotated with POS and DEP tags we refer to the